Jorge Polanco Preview, Player Props: Twins vs. Rangers

-The Minnesota Twins, including Jorge Polanco (.405 on-base percentage in past 10 games, 80 points above season-long percentage), take on starter Max Scherzer and the Texas Rangers at Target Field, Saturday at 7:15 PM ET.
+On Sunday, Jorge Polanco (.415 on-base percentage in past 10 games, 87 points above season-long percentage) and the Minnesota Twins face the Texas Rangers, whose starting pitcher will be Jordan Montgomery.
+First pitch is at 2:10 PM ET.

+He hit a home run while going 2-for-4 in his most recent game against the Rangers.

 Jorge Polanco Game Info & Props vs. the Rangers